 Keep Calm and Speak Up

-I know some of you come from a culture where you're not supposed to speak up or disagree with the elders.
-I come from a similar culture, and it's a struggle for me too.
+I know that in some cultures you're not supposed to speak up or disagree with the elders.
+I come from a similar culture, and it's a struggle for me, too.

 But you have to do it.
 You have to find a way to speak up in a respectful but firm manner.
 You have to find a way to be true to yourself - more or less - otherwise a relationship is impossible and you will always feel bullied by your MIL.

 And I want to reaffirm that you're not crazy, you're not overreacting.
 You're not wrong for feeling the way you do.
 So have faith in yourself, and in your marriage.
 The relationship with your husband's mother might change for the better, or it might not.
 She will grow to appreciate you some day, or she will despise you even more.

 But in the end, this is not about how she feels about you.
 It's about how you feel about you.
 Cultivate peace of mind, integrity and strength of character.
 It'll help you face any critic that comes your way.

 - 7 Spiritual Lessons From Your Mother-in-Law